sux2k/Find-Word/README.md

 # Find-Words
-This python script can find a word in a file.
+This python script can help us to find a word in a file.